uselagoon/lagoon/docs/logging/kibana-examples.md

 We are going to start off with the same query as above, but we are going to add a couple of things.

 * First, add the following fields: `client_ip` and `http_request`.
 * This will show you a list of all IP addresses and the page they requested.
-Here is what we see for the Amazee.io page:
+Here is what we see for the amazee.io website:

 ![All IP addresses and the page they requested.](../images/kibana_example2.png)

 That looks good, but what if we wanted to just show requests from a specific IP address?
 You can filter for the address by adding it to your search criteria.

 * We are going to add: `AND client_ip: "IP address"`.
 * That will filter the results to just show you hits from that specific IP address, and the page they were requesting.
-Here is what it looks like for our Amazee.io website:
+Here is what it looks like for our amazee.io website:

 ![Hits from a specific IP address.](../images/kibana_example3.png)